 - Knowing we would be there for five days and knowing we would want to see Longwood Gardens multiple times, I purchased a year-long pass for two people.
 This was $135.
 However, it’s a steal when you consider that single day passes during the Christmas season are $30 each.
 All we had to do was visit twice and it would be worth it.
 We ended up going four times (twice at night, twice during the day) and still probably did not see everything.
-Will’s FitBit had us walking over 24 miles during this entire trip (which does not even include when we hit the hotel gyms).
+My friend’s FitBit had us walking over 24 miles during this entire trip (which does not even include when we hit the hotel gyms).
 So it kept us active and saved a boat-load of money.
 The displays were beautiful.
 There was a log-jam of people one night, but that is to be expected.
 Stations were set up with fire pits and stands selling hot chocolate.
 It was an enjoyable experience and I would like to return next year.

 - On the second day, we took a day-trip to Lancaster, where I really feel like home.
 It was long overdue, and only a 40 minute drive.
 Breakfast was at our favorite, Dienner’s Country Restaurant, and then we headed over to another one of our favorites, the Cackleberry Antique Mall.
 Prices are not bad, and there are an innumerable amount of dealers.
 It’s a destination in itself.
 I usually walk out with a bar sign, and this time I ended up with two more for my collection: Boodles Gin and Pinwinnie Scotch.
 Such nice workers and a selection that anyone could find something they would like.
 Our excursion ended with compulsory visits to Dutch Haven, Kitchen Kettle Village (where we buy nothing as always and marvel at the exorbitant prices) and the Bird-in-Hand Farmer’s Market, which I absolutely love.
 And I am sad to report the massive, endless antique store across the street is out of business.

 - There are also two wonderful antique shops in Chadds Ford, only a 5-10 minute drive down US 1 from Kennett Square.
-There’s the Pennsbury-Chadds Ford Antique Mall (which really is like a mall; Will always finds something) and then the Brandywine River Antique Market.
+There’s the Pennsbury-Chadds Ford Antique Mall (which really is like a mall; he always finds something) and then the Brandywine River Antique Market.
 I have never purchased anything at the latter, but the building itself is an old house and barn that is really amazing just to walk through.
 Items in every nook and cranny.
 It’s like a hunt just trying to see it all.